 - Fukunaga's hair has been changed from blond to black.

-- Book Ends: The first season of the drama ends with Nao asking Akiyama again whether being foolishly honest is a bad thing, showing that she hasn't changed at all over the series — although she's certainly changed others.
+- Book-Ends: The first season of the drama ends with Nao asking Akiyama again whether being foolishly honest is a bad thing, showing that she hasn't changed at all over the series — although she's certainly changed others.

 - Chess Master